26 Top Onion Sites From Dark Web [Updated 2024]

 It’s been a long time since the term dark web was first introduced to the common man, and we can’t stop talking about it.
-Many questions wander through our minds when we hear the word Dark Web, and we can’t stop but think, what happens on the dark web?
+Many questions wander through our minds when we hear the word Dark Web, and we can’t stop but think, what happens on the dark web or onion sites?
 There’s no way to find out unless you try it yourself.

 If you’re trying to explore the dark web freely, you must be aware of the two terms discussed in the latter part of this article, Tor and Onion websites, as both are interlinked and crucially important if you’re trying to dig into the dark web.

 Updated 2 Jan 2024: This blog is updated with the most recent information.
 It now educates readers on how to stay completely safe while accessing the top onion sites.

 In simpler terms, Onion sites are the sites present on the dark web having complex domain names completely different from the ones available on regular browsers.
 On the other hand, the Tor browser is a browser that helps you access unindexed and Onion sites freely, allowing you to access the dark web.
 However, not everyone would tell you, but there’s another term you need to be aware of while trying to dig into the dark web – A VPN.

 Whether you’re trying to access the dark web for curiosity or looking for hidden gems, mentioned in this blog are some of the top dark web links on the dark web.

 What are Onion Sites?

 Onion is the term used for websites whose URL end with the .onion suffix, unlike the normal sites we visit every day on our regular browsers like Firefox, Edge, Chrome, etc., that end on .com, .org, .edu, .net, or .us.
 They also don’t have simplified domain names like Wikipedia.org or Facebook.com; they have complex and weird domain names like facebookcorewwwi.onion.
 That’s the official .onion link of Facebook.